 There is so much food involved with this movie and names of food throughout it.
 The movie short that plays before Big Hero 6 is called “Feast” and I considered doing recipes based on that but there were way too many to choose from.
 Plus with all the food and food names in Big Hero 6 I decided to have some fun with a play on words for these recipes here.
 I am a huge fan of different Asian cuisines and with Big Hero 6 being based in fictional San Fransokyo there were many Asian themes throughout.
-I loved the play on words with the city name and knew that it would be fun to play off that for my recipes.
-World Market carries a huge variety of Asian ingredients so I knew I would have no issues finding ingredients for all of my recipes.
-First up are these delicious Melt Your Face off Spicy Asian Baked Chicken Wings.
+I loved the play on words with the city name and the animation of the city scenes in the film are stunning.

 In the movie Hero’s Aunt Cass makes him dinner one night and she tells him she made her famous “Melt Your Face Off Wings”.
 I knew I wanted to make baked chicken wings for this post and figure out how to make them so they would melt your face off.
 I bought 3 lbs of wings.
 I went with the whole wing route as they were $2 a pound less than ones that were fully butchered into drumettes and wings.
 All I did was cut the wing tip off.
-Rinsed and dried and placed them in my new favorite ginormous bowl from world market.
+Rinsed and dried and placed them in my new favorite giant stainless bowl.
 I LOVE huge kitchen prep bowls and this one is beyond awesome.
 I can thaw a whole chicken in it and still have room!

 These wings have three levels of spice.
 There is spice added to the wings before they are baked.
 There is spice in the sauce and a spice drizzled over the top.
 While they don’t technically melt your face off, they are spicy and so good.
 I discovered this spice years ago when I was making homemade spicy tuna rolls.
 I had been doing some research on the spices used and this was one.
 Its been a staple in my pantry ever since.
 Its an awesome spicy spice and I knew it would be perfect for these spicy Asian baked chicken wings.